codechefmarc/localist_drupal/README.md

       type: string
 ```

-1. The `id` of the migration must be unique and is what is used in the settings form to inform the Localist Drupal module.
+1. The `id` of the migration must be unique and is what is used in the settings form to inform the Localist Drupal module which migration is for events.
 2. The data parser plugin as part of the source uses a custom `localist_json` parser that handles the unique structure of the Localist API.
 3. The `urls` does not provide a direct URL, but instead a callback function to allow the URL to come from the settings form, supports paging in the Localist API, and allows the same callback to be used across multiple migrations.
 4. The `localist_endpoint` is required to tell the callback which endpoint to use.
 The following endpoints are currently supported: